ngongocthinh159/ascenda-home-work/readme.md

 Mocking data by copying and pasting data into "./src/input.json".
 Note that the input data must be a valid JSON format or the program will stop and notify the error.

 Before running the program, there are some parameters can be tweaked on top of "./src/index.js".
-The default values following the requirements:
+The default values satisfy the requirements:

 ![1701521876903](image/readme/1701521876903.png)